Discrimination in the United States: Racism

 Colorism is a form of racially-based discrimination where people are treated unequally due to skin color.
 It initially came about in the United States during slavery.
 Lighter skinned slaves tended to work indoors, while dark skinned worked outdoors.
 In 1865, during the Reconstruction period after the American Civil War, the Thirteenth Amendment to the United States Constitution was passed and it abolished slavery.
 This was soon followed by the Fourteenth Amendment to the United States Constitution that granted citizenship to all persons "born or naturalized in the United States", and the Fifteenth Amendment to the United States Constitution that protected the rights to vote for everyone.
 These Amendments passed during the Reconstruction period extended protection to the newly emancipated slaves.
 However, in the 1870s Jim Crow laws were introduced in the Southeastern United States.
 These laws promoted the idea of "Separate but equal" which was first brought about from the Plessy v.
 Ferguson decision in 1896, meaning that all races were equal, but they had to have separate public facilities.
 The mixing of races was illegal in most places such as public schools, public transportation and restaurants.
 These laws increased discrimination and segregation in the United States.
-Oftentimes, the products and sections designated for the "Colored" were inferior and not as nice for the "White Only".
+Oftentimes, the products and sections designated for the "Colored" were inferior and not as nice for the "White Only" in fact Jim Crow represented the legitimization of anti-black racism.
 Water fountains, bathrooms, and park benches were just a few of the areas segregated by Caucasians due to Jim Crow laws.
 Furthermore, the Jim Crow laws systematically made life harder for African-Americans and people of color.
 It made voting harder to accomplish, due to the fact that African-Americans had to do literacy tests and go through other obstacles before getting the chance to vote.

-In the modern United States, gay black men are extremely likely to experience intersectional discrimination.
+In the modern United States, Racial injustice and discrimination is not only present, but pressing. gay black men are extremely likely to experience intersectional discrimination.
 In the United States, the children of gay African-American men have a poverty rate of 52 percent, the highest in the country.
 Gay African-American men in partnerships are also six times more likely to live in poverty than gay white male couples.

 Some have made the controversial claim that the racist treatment of African-Americans amounts to genocide, elaborated on in Black genocide with foci on slavery, Jim Crow, and other racist institutions in the U.S.

-In August 2020, the US Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.
+In August 2020, the U.S. Justice Department argued that Yale University discriminated against Asian candidates on the basis of their race, a charge the university denied.